AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ### Recurring schema event

-Magento executes your module's recurring schema event class after every schema installation or upgrade stage.
+The applicationexecutes your module's recurring schema event class after every schema installation or upgrade stage.
 This class makes final modifications to the database schema after it has been installed or updated.

 | **Class name** | `Recurring`                |